thomasgallagher/open/README.md

 An open source experiment to see what an open source political party might look like.

-The project will be hosted on GitHub and controlled by a committee.
+The project will begin life on GitHub and become a website with mobile apps.

+A committee could control any major project decisions.

 ## Feature 1